daniel1noble/metaDigitise/README.md

 The above directory structure is probably the easiest in combination with a clear and unambiguous naming scheme for each figure.
 Even if only figures from a single paper are digitised, one paper at a time, an overall figure directory will work perfectly because `metaDigitise` will only cycle through incomplete figures, so figures can be added at anytime.

 Nonetheless, how users set up their directory is really up to them.
 However, it is important for users to think carefully about reproducibility at this stage.
-Would they like to share the entire project folder with colleagues?
-Or would they prefer to simply share the image folder.
+Would they like to share the entire project folder with colleagues? or would they prefer to simply share the image folder?
 The answers to these questions are important because relative path names are stored in `metaDigitise` objects, meaning that the directory structure (currently at least) needs to be the same for colleagues to re-load previously digitised objects.
-So, the working directory needs to be set to either the "main project directory" or the "FiguresToExtract" directory and relative path names used.
+Therefore, the working directory needs to be set to either the "main project directory" or the "FiguresToExtract" directory and relative path names (e.g., dir = "./FiguresToExtract/" if setting the working directory to "Main project directory") used as opposed to absolute paths.
 More on this below.

 # Example of how it works <a name="P4"></a>

 We'll first demonstrate how `metaDigitise` works when the user simply wants to extract data from a single figure.
 Here, we'll use the `iris` (loaded in R using `data(iris)`) dataset and some plots from this dataset to demonstrate how it works.
 In this case, we have an `example_figs/` folder in our meta-analysis project directory and a scatter plot of sepal length and width for two species (setosa and versicolor), which we would like to extract relevant statistics from.
 We've labeled this file 001_Anderson_1935_Fig1.png.
 Notice our naming of this file.
-001 is the paper number followed by author, year (in this case the data was collected by E. Anderson in 1935) and the figure number.
+001 is the paper number followed by the author, year (in this case the data was collected by E. Anderson in 1935) and the figure number.
 This makes it easy to keep track of the figures being digitised.
 Here is what this figure looks like:

 <p align="center">
   <img align="centre" src="https://user-images.githubusercontent.com/3505482/32259397-651ea5a6-bf14-11e7-8073-a18aa7bd3094.png" hspace="20" width = "450"/>
 </p>

 To extract from 001_Anderson_1935_Fig1.png we'll first set the working directory to the folder containing images.
-While this step isn't completely necessary, it currently is if you would like colleagues to be able to reproduce the digitisations at a later date, which of course we advocate (see below).
+While this step isn't completely necessary, it currently is if you would like colleagues to be able to reproduce the digitisations at a later date and only would like to share the images (not the entire project).
 Our code will therefore be as follows:

 ```
 setwd("~/example_figs/")